Labor policy in the Philippines: Overseas employment

 As for overseas employment of Filipinos, foreign employers are not allowed to directly hire Philippine nationals except through board and entities authorized by the Philippine Overseas Employment Administration.
-Travel agencies also cannot transact or help in any transactions for the employment or placement of Filipino workers abroad.
+Travel agencies also cannot transact or help in any transactions for the employment or placement of Filipino workers abroad, except for the provision of passage (air or ship tickets), after all legalities had been fulfilled by & through the relevant government agencies.

 Regulation on conditions of employment

 Minimum wage rate

-Minimum wage rates in the Philippines vary from region to region, with boards established for each region to monitor economic activity and adjust minimum wages based on growth rates, unemployment rates, and other factors.
-The minimum wage rate for Non-Agriculture employees, in Manila region, established under Wage Order No. NCR 15 is P404 per day, but on May 9, 2011, a (cost of living allowance) of P22 per day was added to P404 wage, making the minimum wage P426.
-COLA was also added to the previous P367 minimum wage for the following sectors: Agriculture, Private Hospitals (with bed capacity of 100 or less), and manufacturing establishments (with less than 10 workers), leaving the sectors with P389 as minimum wage.
+Minimum wage rates in the Philippines vary from region to region, with regional wage boards established for each region to monitor economic activity and adjust minimum wages based on growth rates, unemployment rates, and other factors.
+The Wage Rationalization Act, or Republic Act 6727, was enacted in 1989 and it is the ruling law regarding minimum wage rates.
+It established the National Wages and Productivity Commission which has supervision over Regional Tripartite Wages and Productivity Boards, which ultimately decide on minimum wage rates.
+As of July 2024, the highest minimum wage rate is in Metro Manila, set at ₱645 daily non-agricultural wage rate, while the lowest, as of February 2024, is in the Bangsamoro Autonomous Region in Muslim Mindanao, at ₱336 daily non-agricultural wage rate.

-The 426 combined rate is locally referred to in the Philippines as "Manila Rate" due to this regional disparity.

 Regular work hours and rest periods

-Normal hours of work. – The normal hours of work of any employee shall not exceed eight (8) hours a day.
+Normal Hours of Work. — The maximum normal hours of work for any employee shall not exceed eight (8) hours per day.

-Health personnel in cities and municipalities with a population of at least one million (1,000,000) or in hospitals and clinics with a bed capacity of at least one hundred (100) shall hold regular office hours for eight (8) hours a day, for five (5) days a week, exclusive of time for meals, except where the exigencies of the service require that such personnel work for six (6) days or forty-eight (48) hours, in which case, they shall be entitled to an additional compensation of at least thirty percent (30%) of their regular wage for work on the sixth day.
-For purposes of this Article, "health personnel" shall include resident physicians, nurses, nutritionists, dietitians, pharmacists, social workers, laboratory technicians, paramedical technicians, psychologists, midwives, attendants and all other hospital or clinic personnel.
+Health personnel employed in cities and municipalities with a population of at least one million (1,000,000), or in hospitals and clinics with a bed capacity of at least one hundred (100), are required to observe regular office hours of eight (8) hours per day, five (5) days per week, exclusive of meal periods.
+However, when the exigencies of the service necessitate a work schedule of six (6) days or forty-eight (48) hours per week, such personnel shall be entitled to an additional compensation of not less than thirty percent (30%) of their regular wage for work performed on the sixth day.
+For the purposes of this provision, health personnel refers to resident physicians, nurses, nutritionists, dietitians, pharmacists, social workers, laboratory technicians, paramedical technicians, psychologists, midwives, attendants, and other hospital or clinic staff.

-Meal periods. – Subject to such regulations as the Secretary of Labor may prescribe, it shall be the duty of every employer to give his employees not less than sixty (60) minutes time-off for their regular meals.
+Meal Periods. — Employers are required to provide their employees with a meal period of not less than sixty (60) minutes, subject to such regulations as may be prescribed by the Secretary of Labor.